-KES has a comprehensive designated Safeguarding Team that consists of a Safeguarding Lead, Mr Feeley (Deputy Head), and four deputies, Mr Osborn (Headteacher), Mrs Baker (Deputy Head), Mr Frost (Inclusion Manager) and Mrs Evison (Assistant Head).
+KES has a comprehensive designated Safeguarding Team that consists of a Safeguarding Lead, Mr Feeley (Deputy Head), and five deputies, Mr Osborn (Headteacher), Mrs Baker (Deputy Head), Mrs Evison (Assistant Head), Mr Frost (Inclusion Manager) and Mrs Appleyard (B4L Mentor and Inclusion).

 They have very clear parameters within which they are allowed to operate and must take any concern seriously – whether it has been raised by the child in person, a member of staff or from an external source.